behelit2/hugh/README.md

 Hugh: The Command Line Chatbot.

-Hugh is a command line chatbot that's been built on the Microsoft Phi-2 Research Model.
+Hugh is a command line chatbot written in Python that's been built on the Microsoft Phi-2 Research Model.
 It's designed to assist you with any queries or tasks you propose, providing a seamless blend of question-answering, instruction-following, and creative command execution capabilities in a single conversational interface.

 1. Downloading the Model.
 You need to get the Phi-2 Model to use with Hugh.
 Go to the Hugging Face page for Phi-2.
 The URL is https://huggingface.co/microsoft/phi-2 You will need to download the model to a location on your local pc or server.
 Instructions for that here https://huggingface.co/docs/hub/en/models-downloading